scandar/qpay-transaction-system/readme.md

   - balance management
     - get user balance
     - send balance to another user

+##### The Way this should work is by scanning a user's QR code through a mobile app and then calling the send balance API with the user's ID and transaction amount

 ## API Documentation
 API documentation can be found [here](https://documenter.getpostman.com/view/5845507/SVSKMp21?version=latest)